 Recent discussions about the U.S. nuclear weapons policy have placed a renewed emphasis on the role of U.S. nonstrategic nuclear weapons in extended deterrence and assurance.
 Extended deterrence refers to the U.S. threat to use nuclear weapons in response to attacks, from Russia or other adversaries, against allies in NATO and some allies in Asia.
-Assurance refers to the U.S. promise, made to those same allies, that it will come to their defense and assistance if they are threatened or attacked.
-The weapons deployed in Europe are a visible reminder of that commitment; the sea-based nonstrategic nuclear weapons in Asia.
-Recent debates, however, have focused on the question of whether a credible U.S. extended deterrent requires that the United States maintain weapons deployed in Europe, and the ability to deploy them in the Pacific, or whether other U.S. military capabilities, including strategic nuclear weapons and conventional forces, may be sufficient.
+Sa Assurance refers to the U.S. promise, made to those same allies, to come to their defense and assistance if they are threatened or attacked.
+The weapons deployed in Europe are a visible reminder of that commitment; the seabased nonstrategic nuclear weapons that were in storage that could have been deployed in the Pacific in a crisis served a similar purpose for U.S. allies in Asia.
+Recent debates, however, have focused on the question of whether a credible U.S. extended deterrent requires that the United States maintain weapons deployed in Europe, and the ability to deploy them in the Pacific, or